 Multiple system atrophy (MSA) is a neurodegenerative movement disorder affecting approximately 15,000 to 50,000 people in the United States.
 It occurs sporadically in the fifth or sixth decade of life with a variable combination of parkinsonian, cerebellar, and autonomic features that rapidly progress to dangerous morbidity.
 Research toward potential treatments for MSA, as with many rare diseases, has been limited, resulting in a paucity of knowledge regarding its underlying causes, and there are no currently effective treatments to halt pathological progression.
 Initial clues into the origins of MSA came from studying alpha-synuclein and its hallmark histopathology in the brains of patients with MSA.
 These studies established that MSA is characterized by the presence of glial cytoplasmic inclusions (GCIs) that reside predominantly in oligodendroglial cells.
 GCIs are comprised of abnormal conformations of alpha-synuclein, the same protein that accumulates in neurons and Lewy Bodies in Parkinson's disease (PD) and Dementia with Lewy Bodies (DLB).
 Finding similarities between MSA and PD is a complicated task, as alpha-synuclein mutations clinically and pathologically resemble MSA, while others have features of frontal lobe dementia with severe pathology.
 Further, some phenotypes of MSA have little or no clinically pertinent parkinsonism, and instead present with cerebellar ataxia or dysautonomia, most frequently as orthostatic hypotension.
-As MSA shares the hallmarks of c-Abl activation and alpha-synuclein chemical modification with Parkinson's Disease, we believe that c-Abl inhibitor therapy holds promise as a treatment.
-We are working in collaboration with experts at Rush University on this research program.
-(11)
+As we have shown in a recent publication (Fig. 12), MSA shares the hallmarks of c-Abl activation and alpha-synuclein chemical modification with Parkinson's Disease, thus we believe that c-Abl inhibitor therapy is a promising treatment, for this disease.
+We will pursue development of IkT-148009 for the treatment of MSA.
+We plan to submit an IND in the fourth quarter of 2021.
+It is our intention to cross-reference the Phase 1 data in PD patients.
+Subject to agreement with FDA, we believe the MSA clinical trial program could begin with a Phase 2 study.